openNDS/openNDS/README.md

  openNDS provides two pre-installed methods.

- * **Click to Continue**.
-A simple static web page with template variables (*default*).
-This provides basic notification and a simple click/tap to continue button.
+ * **Click to Continue**. (*default*) A simple dynamic set of web pages that provide "Click to Continue" login, a welcome page and logging of acceptance by client users.

- * **Username/email-address login**.
-A simple dynamic set of web pages that provide username/email-address login, a welcome page and logs access by client users. (*Installed by default and enabled by a single entry in the configuration file*)
+ * **Username/email-address login**. (*Selectable in the configuration file*) A simple dynamic set of web pages that provide username/email-address login, a welcome page and logging of acceptance by client users.

-Customising the page seen by users is a simple matter of editing the respective html or script files.
+Customising the page seen by users is a simple matter of editing the relevant script file.

 **Write Your Own Captive Portal.**